wingej0/nix/README.md

-# Multi-Host Nix Config with Impermanence
+# NixOS Configuration with Impermanence

 ## Installation with Impermanence